 To arrive at a net monthly cost to purchase the Silver Metal Tier Plan, It’s important to understand the advance premium tax credit calculation along with the federal poverty level (FPL) guidelines on how many are included on the household tax return and household income (i.e. Modified Adjusted Gross Income).
 If your client is eligible for advance premium tax credit, the net monthly cost is the most they pay for a 20-year old as well as a 55-year old.
 This is because the net monthly cost calculation is based on income and family size, not age.
 Of course, the applicant can also buy-up or down to another Metal Tier Plan.
 One may qualify for the advance premium tax credit if household income is less than the numbers here:

-Furthermore, any income and family size changes that occur in 2014 that lead to under-projecting or over-projecting 2014 household income will effect the advance premium tax credit calculation.
-How many people know their household income for 2014?
+Furthermore, any income and family size changes that occur current-year that lead to under-projecting or over-projecting this year's household income will affect the advance premium tax credit calculation.
+How many people know their household income a year in advance?
 Nobody.
-The bottom line is that they have to project 2014 income using their 2012 income, or project otherwise and take any future changes into account.
-And, if changes do occur mid-year in 2014, they can always call Covered California and communicate the change, which would re-calculate the advance premium tax credit.
-Or they can wait until filing 2014 taxes and see where they stand with a refund if their income went down and/or family size went up or a repayment if their income went up and/or family size went down.
+The bottom line is that they have to project their income using old data and attempt to take future changes into account.
+And, if changes do occur mid-year, they can always call Covered California and communicate the change, which would re-calculate the advance premium tax credit.
+Or they can wait until filing current-year taxes and see where they stand with a refund if their income went down and/or family size went up or a repayment if their income went up and/or family size went down.

 Your client should not be overly concerned if they project the repayment incorrectly.
 This may be a good time to highlight the triple-subsidy approach laid out by the federal government: